artemgilmanov/DataStructures/Array/about.md

 Index 1 contains 3.
 Index 2 contains 4.

-Did that all make sense?
-To help you cement what you've learned, here's a couple of programming problems for you to try.
-You should try to solve them without making a new Array.
-Do this by using the deletion techniques we've investigated above.

 ## Search in an Array

 Finally, we're going to look at the most important operation of all.
 More often than not, it comes down to the speed of searching for an element in a data structure that helps programmers make design choices for their codebases.